 Another bad money habit is one I like to call the “fritter factor”.
 Reducing the “fritter factor” is an important step in taking control of your spending.
 It’s my biggest weakness and happens when I’m wandering around the shops after collecting my daughter from school.
 To counter this “fritter factor”, I simply leave my wallet at home!
 We still enjoy some shopping time and if there is something that we feel we do really need, it can wait for us to return to the store the next day to buy it.
 Chances are we have forgotten about it by then anyway!

 Bank fees, credit card fees, investment fees.
 Ignoring these is a bad money habit, yet often a lot more covert.
-Many services we use have little fish hooks attached—a small fee here, a small fee there—if you don’t pay attention, they soon add up.
+You might look at your financial statements at the end of each accounting period and think that these fees aren’t a big deal.
+Many services we use have little fish hooks attached — a small fee here, a small fee there — if you don’t pay attention, they soon add up.

 I encourage you to seek these out and cancel them or question them.
 You will be surprised at how often a company will waive a fee if you ask.